binxio/gcp-hashicorp-packer-reaper/README.md

 cd terraform
 terraform init
-vi erterraform apply -var project=$PROJECT -auto-approve
+terraform apply -var project=$PROJECT -auto-approve
 ```
-This will install the packer reaper in your GCP project and run every 10 minutes, and delete
-instances older than 2 hours.
+This will install the packer reaper in your GCP project and run every 10 minutes, and delete instances older than 2 hours.
 You can change the schedule and the action to meet your requirements.